Aloe Succulent Plants

 In the right conditions, they'll surprise you with their flowers which form on an excessively long stalk.

-Outside for the summer months, they'll love full sun on your patio or deck, but don't mind a bit of shade in the afternoon.
+Outside for the summer months, they’ll love full sun on your patio or deck but don’t mind a bit of shade in the afternoon.

 Get ready to be swarmed by hummingbirds if you're lucky enough to have them bloom as they're one of the best plants for hummingbirds.

-Don't let them sit in a saucer of water - ever!
-With their fleshy roots, they have no defense against excess moisture.
-I water with lukewarm water, allow it to percolate through the soil, water again, and let it drain out the bottom of the pot.
+Water with lukewarm (tempered) water, preferable rainwater, allow it to percolate through the soil, water again, and let it drain out the bottom of the pot.

 Aloe andongensis